moneta-rb/moneta/README.md

 * `Moneta::Cache` combine two stores, one as backend and one as cache (e.g. `Moneta::Adapters::File` + `Moneta::Adapters::Memory`).
 Add it in the builder using `use :Cache`.
 * `Moneta::Lock` to make store thread safe.
 Add it in the builder using `use :Lock`.
 * `Moneta::Logger` to log database accesses.
 Add it in the builder using `use :Logger`.
+* `Moneta::Shared` to share a store between multiple processes.
+Add it in the builder using `use :Shared`.

 The Moneta API is purposely extremely similar to the Hash API.
 In order so support an identical API across stores, it does not support iteration or partial matches.